[See the previous entry in this series here]

 …and then she returned to the school where she’d done that practice teaching, there to remain well into mid-century: the University of Chicago Laboratory (or plain-old Lab) Schools.

-[Coming in Part 2: Bertha Morris Parker and the University Lab Schools]
+[Coming in a later part: Bertha Morris Parker and the University Lab Schools]

 * These autobiographical notes are included in full and verbatim as an appendix to an article, “Pioneers in Elementary-School Science: VI.
 Bertha Morris Parker,” by Audrey B. Champagne and Leopold E. Klopfer.
 This appeared in the journal called Science Education (Volume 64, Issue 5, pages 615-636) in October 1980.
 It seems to be the most complete and definitive source of information on Parker published anywhere, anytime.